Kheirlb/CS320/README.md

 Writing in ANSCII C
 C usually requires 2 arguments in main, one is count, one is a character array pointer

 ## Lecture 9/10/18
-grep is a good search tool in Unix regular expressions ... aka ... pattern matching or unique/unambiguous commands.
+grep is a good search tool in Unix regular expressions ... aka ... pattern matching or unique/unambiguous commands. using unix command line regex to figure out the remaining letters of a file the tab button!

 ## Lecture 9/5/18
 Reading will be covered in the next 2 weeks.
 Read them now though.